Maine Background Check

-Maine is also a law on social media applicable to employer.
-In accordance with 26 MRSA SS616 employers are not permitted to making the following statements to applicants and employees in relation to the use of social media:
+Maine is also a law on social media applicable to the employer.
+Therefore, by 26 MRSA SS616, employers are not permitted to make the following statements to applicants and employees about the use of social media:

-- Coercing or requiring applicants to reveal information about Facebook and other social networks.
+- They are coercing or requiring applicants to reveal information about Facebook and other social networks.

-For employees of the state government, that do not include schools, and those who are required to be licensed under earlier provisions, Maine has a ban-the-box law that is found within 1.5 MRSA SS 792.
+For employees of the state government that do not include schools and those required to be licensed under earlier provisions, Maine has a ban-the-box law found within 1.5 MRSA SS 792.
 This law bans state government employers from asking for criminal history information when they apply for employment and in the beginning phases of their hiring process.

-Maine employers that employ direct access workers, such as those working in childcare, health care facilities and schools, among other licensed facilities , are required to conduct thorough background checks, which include criminal history searches for those who are under 34-B MRSA SS1225 and 22 MRSA.
+Maine employers that employ direct access workers, such as those working in childcare, health care facilities, and schools, among other licensed facilities, are required to conduct thorough background checks, including criminal history searches for those who are under 34-B MRSA SS1225 and 22 MRSA.

 What's on the Maine background check?

 Based on your requirements according to your requirements, the Maine preliminary background check can be basic or thorough.
-We at The Koleman Group LLC, we are able to provide a wide selection types of background check reports for applicants.
+We at The Koleman Group LLC can provide a wide selection of types of background check reports for applicants.